fluent/fluent-bit-docs/concepts/key-concepts.md

 Jan 18 12:52:16 flb gsd-media-keys[2640]: # watch_fast: "/org/gnome/terminal/legacy/" (establishing: 0, active: 0)
 ```

-It contains four lines and all of them represents **four** independent Events.
+It contains four lines and each of them represents an independent Event, for a total of **four** Events.

 Internally, an Event always has two components \(in an array form\):